kevinmartinjos/openmosaic/README.md

 1) 'node server.js' runs the server.

-2) Navigate to http://localhost:8000/index.html to see the main sketch.
-Underlying code is in app.js
+2) Open browser, go to "http://localhost:8000/packer_view.html".
+This shows which screens go where.
+Its use will become clear later.
+It is important that you open this page first.

-3) Go to http://localhost:8000/slave1.html, slave2.html, slave3.html and slave4.html.
-Make sure each of the slaves are opened in a new window and they are resized to around 400x400 (or less).
-The slaves, when put together, forms our mosaic.
+3) In another tab, open "http://localhost:8000/slave1".
+This is your first client.

-4) Move mouse over index.html and you will see lines appear on the slaves as well
+4) another tab-> "localhost:8000/slave2" to add another client.
+You can add as many clients as you want, as long as the url ends with slave<no>

-5) open mosaic calculates the canvas positions of the slaves dynamically.
-There's a very basic tool to help you decide the order in which the slaves should be put together so that you can see the whole picture.
-Go to http://localhost:8000/packer_view.html.
-The page will be blank first.
-Open a slave in another tab and packer_view.html should show you the arrangement in the form of rectangles
+5) In another tab, go to "locahost:8000/index.html".
+Move mouse over this page and you should see some lines.
+Look in the slave tabs and you should see the enlarged lines.
+If you want to see this properly, open the slave tabs in seperate phone screens.
+The correct arrangement needed is shown in packer_view.html tab.

-6) Just want to know if this works?
-Check the screenshots directory
+6) Keep drawing lines.
+The display is updated in real time